Mr Brexit leads mini anti-May rebellion

 The 69-year old, who had not held a government post for almost 20 years before this one, often skipped or cut short EU meetings and was photographed without briefing notes.

-He was as "thick as mince, lazy as a toad, and vain as Narcissus," according to remarks last year by Dominic Cummings, the former Leave.EU campaign chief.
+He was as "thick as mince, lazy as a toad, and vain as Narcissus," according to remarks last year by Dominic Cummings, the former chief of Leave.EU, a pro-Brexit campaign group.

-Davis also lacked "stability and accountability" and showed an "apparent lack of involvement", according to European Commission president Jean-Claude Juncker's past assessment.
+Davis also lacked "stability and accountability" and showed an "lack of involvement", according to European Commission president Jean-Claude Juncker's past assessment.

 But if anyone wanted to question his professionalism, they should "check my travel schedule - it starts early in the morning and ends after most people have gone to bed," Davis said in his own defence against Cummings.